oxarbitrage/crosslink2/README.md

 java -cp tla2tools.jar tlc2.TLC -config sample1.cfg properties.tla
 ```

+> [!CAUTION]
+> Above not working because code has unicode.

+> [!TIP]
-🛠 Tip: Keep `MaxHeight` small for faster checks.
+> Keep `MaxHeight` small for faster checks.
 Each additional block height or validator multiplies the state space exponentially.

-Once TLC completes without errors or counterexamples, you’ll have confidence that your TLA⁺ model satisfies all of the Crosslink2 safety and liveness theorems under honest assumptions.
+Once TLC completes without errors or counterexamples, you’ll have confidence that your TLA⁺ model satisfies all of the modelled Crosslink2 safety and liveness theorems under honest assumptions.

 ## Conclusion & Next Steps